Food Contaminants

 - Food contaminant definitions

-The Expert Group focuses on existing definitions, their clarity and consistency.
-This activity un-picks the perceptual underpinning of those different definitions, the key parameters that drive them and the different stakeholders who use them.
-It identifies the possibility to consolidate a global definition of ‘food contaminant’ and exploresthe value of using the above understanding as a communication tool with food chain stakeholders.
+An expert group on food contaminant definitions explores existing definitions, their clarity and consistency.
+This activity un-picks the perceptual underpinning of those different definitions, the key parameters that drive them and the different stakeholders who use them and it identifies the possibility to consolidate a global definition of ‘food contaminant’.

 Upcoming